Segmentation

 This may include device type, browser, operating system, screen size, network conditions, platform usage, app usage, or technology stack.

-This type of segmentation is especially important for UX, CRO, performance, and technical debugging.
+This type of segmentation is especially important for UX, conversion rate optimization, performance, and technical debugging.

 If mobile users convert poorly, the issue may not be the offer.
 It may be the booking flow, form usability, page speed, layout, tap targets, payment method, or device-specific friction.